matita/sharelet/README.md

 * create parametric intents (like *email to someone specific*, or *create post on wordpress X or wordpress Y*)
 * embedding in web pages
   * media query on height to show just the icons horizontally

-## Done
-* QR encoded url in the "current url" header
-* switch to Vanilla Javascript (instead of AngularJS)?